l4rz/scaling-up-stylegan2/README.md

 Enhancing training set images with modern super-resolution techniques can lead to better performance and allow to use frames extracted from videos as well.
 Care should be used while choosing the technique, as there is still no domain-independent image enhancer, to the best of my knowledge.
 Even the decent ones such as Remini give good results with faces but tend to blur other objects.

 __Augmentations ops with higher resolution images__
 It is mentioned in [SG2-ADA paper](https://arxiv.org/abs/2006.06676) that authors specifically focused on reducing the loss of high-frequency details during geometric transformations in augmentations.
-While neither [Karras et al](https://arxiv.org/abs/2006.06676), nor [Zhao (b) et al](https://arxiv.org/abs/2006.10738) use zoom as an operation in their augs pipeline, [Zhao (b) et al "Image Augmentations for GAN Training" paper](https://arxiv.org/abs/2006.02595) use zoomins and zoomouts with bilinear interpolation.
+While neither [Karras et al](https://arxiv.org/abs/2006.06676), nor [Zhao (b) et al](https://arxiv.org/abs/2006.10738) use zoom as an operation in their augs pipeline, [Zhao (a) et al "Image Augmentations for GAN Training" paper](https://arxiv.org/abs/2006.02595) use zoomins and zoomouts with bilinear interpolation.
 Taking into account the tendency of SG2 to memorize image artifacts, there is concern that these operations might compromise the samples quality.
 Since most images in the 1024px training set are actually downscaled from the originals of the higher resolution, it would be interesting to implement and test the zoomin augmentation operation that returns a fragment of the original higher resolution image.
 This could help to preserve the finer details.

 ## Written by